Amos Chapter 8 Summary

 Discussion Questions for Amos, Chapter 8

-2. Why would God bring a "famine" (HCSB) of hearing His words in verse 11?
+- Why would God bring a "famine" (HCSB) of hearing His words in verse 11?
 Why would His silence be such a terrible form of punishment?
-In what ways have you experienced a "famine" of, or been prevented from, hearing God's Word in your life?
+In what ways have you experienced a "famine" of, or been prevented from hearing, God's Word in your life?
 What kind of effect did it have on you?

-3. What does the "basket of summer fruit" (HCSB) represent that Amos sees in his vision from God?
+- What does the "basket of summer fruit" (HCSB) represent that Amos sees in his vision from God?
 How does the bountiful harvest of the basket contrast with the coming destruction and famine of God's judgment?
-What examples have you seen in your life where a harvest has become destroyed because of sin?
+What examples have you seen in your life where a harvest has been destroyed because of sin?

-6. Why is the honesty and integrity of the Israelites so important to God in this passage?
+- Why are the honesty and integrity of the Israelites so important to God in this passage?
 What happens to societies that practice dishonesty?
 In what ways can you cultivate honesty and integrity in your daily actions?

-7. How can we reconcile how God will "never forget" (HCSB) the evil deeds of the Israelites with His loving and forgiving nature?
+- How can we reconcile how God will "never forget" (HCSB) the evil deeds of the Israelites with His loving and forgiving nature?
 How does this help you understand God's character as it relates to sin and righteousness?
-When was a time in your life where you felt God "remembered" your sin?
+When was a time in your life when you felt God "remembered" your sin?
 What does that mean to you?

-9. Why were the Israelites so obsessed with material possessions?
+- Why were the Israelites so obsessed with material possessions?
 How did that contribute to their oppression of the poor and the needy?
-In what ways does your heart gravitate towards greed and material possessions / wealth?
+In what ways does your heart gravitate towards greed and material possessions or wealth?

 Key Words/Phrase